firozkhan18/config-server/README.md

 </details>
 <details>
-<summary><b>AWS commands and their usage for deploying and managing Spring Boot microservices with MongoDB and PostgreSQL databases</b></summary>
+<summary><b>Kubernetes and Docker commands, with explanations and examples for deploying and managing Spring Boot microservices along with MongoDB and PostgreSQL databases</b></summary>

 Certainly!
 Below is a comprehensive guide to Kubernetes and Docker commands, with explanations and examples for deploying and managing Spring Boot microservices along with MongoDB and PostgreSQL databases.